Bogdanp/dramatiq/docs/source/cookbook.rst

 .. code-block:: bash

    # Only consume the "default" queue
-   $ dramatiq an_app --queues default
+   $ remoulade an_app --queues default

    # Only consume the "ui-blocking" queue
-   $ dramatiq an_app --queues ui-blocking
+   $ remoulade an_app --queues ui-blocking

 Messages sent to ``very_slow`` will always be delievered to those workers that consume the ``default`` queue and messages sent to